SiebenCorgie/orbital/README.md

 - Better voice addressing
 - Multiple voice composition options: currently all voices are mixed via a sigmoid which produces distortion when playing multiple high volume voices.
 - SIMD implementation: Currently all oscillators in a bank are processed sequentially using sine waves.
 This produces a high quality result.
 The CPU load hover could be reduced dramatically if SIMD and, for lower frequencies a sine approximation was used.
+- Phase modulation and amplitude: Maybe let the user chose the type of modulation on a *per planet* basis.
+- UI improvements
+## Getting the plugin

+There are two ways: Either you use the build instructions below, or you write me on one of the platforms mentioned on [siebencorgie.rs](https://siebencorgie.rs) and I'll try to send you a recent version when I have time.

 ## Building
 To build, install a [Rust toolchain and Cargo](https://www.rust-lang.org/).
 After that issue the following command in a terminal:

 ``` shell